 At 2023 and 2022, the Company's short-term investments were comprised of time deposits with financial institutions that have maturities that exceed 90 days from the date of acquisition; however they all mature within one year from the respective balance sheet dates.
 The Company's short-term investments are accounted for as held-to-maturity debt instruments, at amortized cost, which approximates their fair value.
 The investments are funded with excess cash not expected to be needed for operations prior to maturity; therefore, the Company believes it has the intent and ability to hold the short-term investments until maturity.
 At each reporting date, the Company performs an evaluation to determine if any unrealized losses are other-than-temporary.
 No other-than-temporary impairments have been recognized on these securities, and there are no unrecognized holding gains or losses for these securities during the periods presented.
-There have been no transfers to or from the held-to-maturity classification.
-All decreases in the account balance are due to returns of principal at the securities' maturity dates.
+There have been no transfers to or from the held-to-maturity dates.
 Interest on the securities is recognized as interest income when earned.